lcilliers/hobbies-modelling4comfort/log-cabin-SOURCE-NARRATIVE-ORGANIZED.md

 ### Materials

 **Structural:**
-- Wood strips reclaimed from garden tree branches
+- Wood strips reclaimed from garden tree branches, various thinknesses, widths.
+Mainly used Acer and Bayleave wood. square pieces for shaping logs for the frames of the walls, doors windows and the roof; planks for the floor, steps, and walls
+- clear plastic for windows
 - Dowels for roof structure
+- bamboo of different thicknesses for the patio
 - Balsa wood for cabin base
+- epoxy putty for the chimney
 - 3 sheets of 80gr paper glued together for roof tile thickness

 **Details:**
-- Air dry clay for stone-textured chimney
+- epoxy putty for stone-textured chimney (I only discovered air dry clay later)
-- Acrylic paint (various reddish shades for bricks, black and white for weathering)
+- water based Acrylic paint (various reddish shades for bricks, black and white for weathering)

 **Reference photos (HomeMedia):**
 - `20240225_072535.jpg` - Roof dowel structure